 Which One Should I Use?

 It’s a personal preference!
 No matter what you pick, it’s simply important to use an exfoliator once or twice a week.
-Physical exfoliates can be gentle and safe and will most likely not cause any kind of reaction on the skin so it’s a good place to start, especially if you have sensitive skin.
+Physical exfoliants can be gentle and safe and will most likely not cause any kind of reaction on the skin so it’s a good place to start.
 You can also use a product with lactic acid (like Kate Somerville's ExfoliKate) to exfoliate if you have sensitive skin.

 We love chemical exfoliators simply because they’re easy to use, and they provide uniform exfoliation to the skin.
 If you’re like me and your goal is to minimize signs of aging, try a chemical exfoliator.
 You can use a facial cleanser with acids or a cream.

 Note that exfoliating isn't just for the face.
-Wherever you have skin, you should be exfoliating.
-(Yep, you even need to exfoliate your scalp!)
+Wherever you have skin, you could be exfoliating.
+(Yep, you can exfoliate your scalp!)

 Cleveland Clinic.
 5 ways to exfoliate your skin without irritation.
 Updated February 12, 2020.